Colored pencil mistakes. If you’ve been drawing for any length of time, you’ve made them.

 But I’ve also learned that a drawing can go from looking hopeless to looking finished almost from one stroke of the pencil to the next.
 I can’t explain it but I know it happens.

 Mistake #4: Giving Up on Drawings Because They’re Taking Too Long

-Even if a drawing skipped the “ugly phase”, it sometimes took so long to finish a—especially a large drawing—that I just got tired of it.
-New drawings started to look real attractive and a lot more exciting.
-It’s oh-so-easy to giving up on a large or time-consuming drawing because I just get tired of it.
+Even if a drawing skipped the “ugly phase”, it sometimes took so long to finish, I just got tired of it.
+Especially large pieces.
+New drawings start looking real attractive and a lot more exciting.
+At that point, it’s oh-so-easy to give up on a large or time-consuming drawing.

 How to Avoid Giving Up on a Drawing